 Acoustic insulation batts are a great way to reduce noise transfer between the rooms of a home or office space.
-Compared to regular thermal insulation, acoustic insulation batts are specially designed to be thicker and more dense in order to absorb and reduce the transfer of sound.
+Compared to regular thermal insulation, acoustic insulation batts are specially designed to be more dense in order to absorb and reduce the transfer of sound.

 The best place to install sound insulation is in the internal walls and between floors of a double-storey home.
 In the external walls, sound insulation can reduce noises from outside such as traffic or neighbours.
 Installing sound insulation in the floor can also make a significant effect on noises such as foot steps.
 For those who live under a flight path, or are bothered by the noise of strong winds, acoustic insulation can also be installed in the roof.